 Here is a good description, written by the National Cancer Institute of what Radon does to cause cancer.

-Radon is actually a controversial topic and while there are many credible sources that question the effects radon has on human beings, the evidence and research that it is harmful is too overwhelming for us to ignore, especially when representing home buyers.
+Radon is actually a controversial topic and while there are many credible sources that question the effects radon has on human beings, the evidence and research that it is harmful are too overwhelming for us to ignore, especially when representing home buyers.
 Here is a list of organizations that state Radon is a health threat:

 - U.S. Surgeon General